 Using a leave semester

-If you need a break from studying at our university, you can apply for a leave semester.
+If you need a short break from studying at our university for important personal reasons, you can apply for one or two leave semesters.
 Leave semesters are not counted as semesters of study.
 However, you will remain enrolled during this time and continue to have student status.

-You are permitted to take exams during your leave semester.
+You are permitted to take exams during a leave semester.

 You can apply for a leave of absence for any semester.
 Exceptions:

 A leave of absence is not permitted during the first semester of study.
-The same applies if you change to Leipzig University and a higher semester of study and then apply for a leave of absence.
+The same applies if you enrol in or change to a higher semester of study and then apply for a leave of absence for that semester.

 A leave of absence cannot be granted retroactively, other than in the case of prolonged illness.
 For more information please refer to Section 21(2) Sentences 3 and 4 of the Enrolment Regulations.